-Brenda started in the fitness industry while she was in high school.
-This early start gave her a significant jump on what would become her professional career.
-By the time she finished her kinesiology degree she already had 8 years of experience in the fitness industry when most of her classmates were looking for their first job.
+I started in the fitness industry while I was in high school.
+This early start gave me a significant jump on what would become my professional career.
+By the time I finished my kinesiology degree I already had 8 years of experience in the fitness industry when most of my classmates were looking for their first job.

-As a competitive athlete, and perfectionist, she learned early on how to take on a lot and keep all the balls in the air.
-She lived her life at a feverish pace for the better part of 10 years before finally hitting the wall.
-In those 10 years she finished her degree, started her master’s degree, became a certified Life Coach, ran a provincial fitness organization, chaired a national fitness leadership committee and ran the third largest fitness centre in Canada.
+As a competitive athlete, and perfectionist, I learned early on how to take on a lot and keep all the balls in the air.
+I lived my life at a feverish pace for the better part of 10 years before finally hitting the wall.
+In those 10 years I finished my degree, started my master’s degree, became a certified Life Coach, ran a provincial fitness organization, chaired a national fitness leadership committee and ran the third largest fitness centre in Canada.
 As many of you can probably relate to, you can only go at that pace for so long….

 Add to that:

 - feeling like if you asked for help people would question your ability to do your job

 - living in fear of making a mistake, doubting yourself and your choices constantly